MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/auth-flow-bot.md

     * In the example, the bot associates the value of the `state` parameter with the id of the user that initiated the sign-in process so it can later match it with the `state` value returned by the identity provider. ([View code](https://github.com/OfficeDev/microsoft-teams-sample-auth-node/blob/469952a26d618dbf884a3be53c7d921cc580b1e2/src/AuthBot.ts#L70-L99))
     * **IMPORTANT**: The bot stores the token it receives from the identity provider and associates it with a specific user, but it is marked as "pending validation".
 The provisional token cannot be used yet: it must be further validated:
       1. **Validate what's received from the identity provider.** The value of the `state` parameter must be confirmed against what was saved earlier.
-      1. **Validate what's received from Teams.** A [two-step authentication](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) validation is performed to ensure that the user who authorized the bot with the identity provider is the same user who is chatting with the bot.
+      2. **Validate what's received from Teams.** A [two-step authentication](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) validation is performed to ensure that the user who authorized the bot with the identity provider is the same user who is chatting with the bot.
 This guards against [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and [phishing](https://en.wikipedia.org/wiki/Phishing) attacks.
 The bot generates a verification code and stores it, associated with the user.
 The verification code is sent automatically by Teams as described below in steps 9 and 10. ([View code](https://github.com/OfficeDev/microsoft-teams-sample-auth-node/blob/469952a26d618dbf884a3be53c7d921cc580b1e2/src/AuthBot.ts#L100-L113))
 9. The OAuth callback renders a page that calls `notifySuccess("<verification code>")`. ([View code](https://github.com/OfficeDev/microsoft-teams-sample-auth-node/blob/master/src/views/oauth-callback-success.hbs))
 10. Teams closes the popup and sends the `<verification code>` sent to `notifySuccess()` back to the bot.
 The bot receives an [invoke](/bot-framework/dotnet/bot-builder-dotnet-activities#invoke) message with `name = signin/verifyState`.
 11. The bot checks the incoming verification code against the verification code stored with the user's provisional token. ([View code](https://github.com/OfficeDev/microsoft-teams-sample-auth-node/blob/469952a26d618dbf884a3be53c7d921cc580b1e2/src/dialogs/BaseIdentityDialog.ts#L127-L140))
 12. If they match, the bot marks the token as validated and ready for use.
 Otherwise, the auth flow fails, and the bot deletes the provisional token.

-> [!Note]
-> If you experience issues with authentication on mobile, ensure your Javascript SDK is update to version 1.4.1 or later.

 ## Samples